 High-functioning anxiety often shows up as overachievement, perfectionism, or chronic worry.
 You may appear calm and capable to others but feel internally tense, restless, or unfulfilled.

-4. Is therapy confidential?
+4. Can therapy be kept confidential?

-5. How often should I attend therapy?
+5. How frequently should I go to therapy sessions?